pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

-# OpenPGP Signature Semantics Cleanup
+# OpenPGP Signature Semantics

 OpenPGP signatures have a rich vocabulary, however this is often ambiguous or ill-defined.
-In this document, we propose to tame the zoo of options.
+This document attempts to fix several of the most notable omissions from earlier RFCs.

+The following topics are addressed:

+* Deprecation of Timestamp signatures.
+* Deprecation of Signature and Key Expiration Time subpackets in favour of a new Subject Validity Period subpacket.

-## Deprecate Timestamp signatures
+## Deprecate Timestamp Signatures

 In [RFC1991](https://datatracker.ietf.org/doc/html/rfc1991), it says:

 > Type <40> is intended to be a signature of a signature, as a notary seal on a signed document.

 This implies (but does not explicitly state) that a v3 0x40 sig is made by hashing a signature packet as if it were a document.
-Or it could possibly mean a signature over an entire signed document; it is not clear.
+Alternatively, it could possibly mean a signature over an entire signed document; it is not clear.

 But by [RFC2440](https://datatracker.ietf.org/doc/html/rfc2440), this has changed to: